Thursday, September 5, 2024

 Pygmy Nuthatch & Redflower Gum, Strybing Arboretum

 The redflower gum tree just past the entrance kiosk was busy with birdlife when I arrived around 9:30 this morning.
 I'd never seen nuthatches working eucalyptus flowers before.
-There were also orange-crowned warblers and downy woodpeckers enjoying the brightly colored bounty.
+There were also yellow warblers and downy woodpeckers enjoying the brightly colored bounty.

 Heading toward the California Garden I stopped near the small lily pond when I heard splashing in the water.
 I half-expected to see a raccoon pass by, but the culprit soon emerged -- a red-shouldered hawk that had been having a bath.